tigellus/Markdown/2. Mechanical Ventilation/13. Weaning/Weaning.md

 [RIGHT] >5ml/kg
 [WRONG] 15 ml/kg

+# ~Question 2
+When using T-piece trials to wean, which of the following is true?

+[RIGHT] The patient does all work of breathing
+[WRONG] The number of ventilator breaths is gradually decreased [WRONG] The patient has the benefit of the ventilator alarms while on the T-piece [WRONG] The T-piece gives a postive pressure “boost” to decrease the work of breathing

 # Failure to Wean
 Continually evaluate the patient for signs of failed weaning: fatigue/exhaustion, hypoxia, hypoventilation, aggitation, hemodynamic instability, accessory muscle use
 * BP deviation of 20 mmHg or more